According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 11.

 Breathing in Fish

-Oxygen dissolved in water is used by fishes to breathe.
+Oxygen dissolved in water is used by fish to breathe.

-- Organisms usually come together where each benefits from the other.
+- Organisms usually come together where each benefit from the other.

 Fire requires oxygen for sustenance.

 Learn more about the Water from the topics given below: